Arwa al-Sulayhi: Death and legacy

 Arwa died in 1138 at the age of 90.
 She was buried in the mosque that she had had built at Dhu Jibla.
 Her tomb has since become a place of pilgrimage for Muslims of various communities, both local and foreign, although they are not always aware of her Isma'ili background.
 The Queen Arwa University in Sana'a is named after her.

 With Arwa's death, the Sulayhid dynasty effectively came to an end.
 She gave all her wealth to the Tayyibi da'wah when she died, and although some members of the Sulayhids held on to scattered fortresses in the decades after her death, they were relatively insignificant.

 During her own lifetime, Arwa's political role may have inspired another Yemeni woman, Alam al-Malika, to assume power as queen.
 Alam had been the concubine of the Najahid ruler Mansur until his assassination in 1125; she then ruled as regent for her infant son Fatik.
 Later queens in Yemen may have also been influenced by Arwa's legacy to take an active role in political affairs, such as the Ayyubid queen mother Umm al-Nasir in 1215, and later the Rasulid princess al-Dar al-Shamsi (d.
 1295), who defended the Rasulid capital of Zabid after her father al-Mansur Umar died and was later made queen of Zabid by her brother al-Muzaffar Yusuf I.

 Fatema Mernissi has lamented that Arwa, along with her mother-in-law Asma, has remained obscure both in the Muslim world and to Western scholars.
-Samer Traboulsi notes that, as an Isma'ili woman from Yemen, Arwa was a "triply marginalized" figure who was neglected by Muslim historians; and that if not for Ali's sack of Mecca, the medieval Islamic world would not have even heard of the Sulayhids.
+Samer Traboulsi notes that, as an Isma'ili woman from Yemen, Arwa was a "triply marginalised" figure who was neglected by Muslim historians; and that if not for Ali's sack of Mecca, the medieval Islamic world would not have even heard of the Sulayhids.

 Personality

 Historical sources "are unanimous in their praise" of Arwa's intelligence, charisma, and political acumen.
 Idris Imad al-Din, for example, described her as "a woman of great piety, integrity, and excellence, perfect intelligence and erudition, surpassing men even".
 Umara describes her as "well-read and, in addition to the gift of writing, [she] possessed a retentive memory stored with the chronology of past time."
 He also described her knowledge of the Qur'an, her memory of poetry and history, and her skill in glossing and interpreting texts.
-In modern times, Farhad Daftary has characterized Arwa as having had an independent personality.
+In modern times, Farhad Daftary has characterised Arwa as having had an independent personality.
 Historical sources also describe her physical appearance, although Shahla Haeri wonders whether that many people would have seen her in person.
 Umara described her as "of fair complexion tinged with red; tall, well-proportioned, but inclined to stoutness, perfect in beauty of features, with a clear-sounding voice".

 According to Haeri, these accounts would have relied heavily on oral tradition; El-Azhari says these "are based on her later status, thus praising her personality and wide knowledge, but without providing further detail."